ReScience/ReScience-submission/article/Larisch-2019.md

 For the repetition frequency experiment and the triplet experiment, the number of pre- and postsynaptic spike pairs increases from a pair frequency of
 $0.1$ Hz to $50$ Hz.
-The time between a pre- and postsynaptic spike of a pair is
+The time between the pre- and postsynaptic spikes of a pair is
 $10$ ms.
 As in the previous experiment, we implement a network with two AdEx neurons connected to each other in order to observe the weight change.
 To reproduce this experiment, it was necessary to set $\bar{\bar{u}}$ to a fixed value, as mentioned in the original publication [@Clopath2010].
 The parameter changes are shown in Table @tbl:table_FH.

-Clopath and colleagues used three burst timing-dependent plasticity experiments.
+Clopath and colleagues modeled three burst timing-dependent plasticity experiments.
 In the first task, they changed the number of postsynaptic spikes from one up to three, with either $+10$ ms or $-10$ ms between the presynaptic and the first postsynaptic spike.
 The postsynaptic neuron fires at $50$ Hz.
-In the second experiment, they recorded the weight change when one presynaptic spike is followed by three postsynaptic spikes with varying postsynaptic firing rates (from $20$ Hz to $100$ Hz).
+In the second experiment, they recorded the weight change when a presynaptic spike is followed by three postsynaptic spikes with varying postsynaptic firing rates (from $20$ Hz to $100$ Hz).
-As in the first experiment, they observe the weight change for the case when the first postsynaptic spikes appears $10$ ms after or $10$ ms before the presynaptic spike.
+As in the first experiment, they observe the weight change for the case where the first postsynaptic spike appears $10$ ms after or $10$ ms before the presynaptic spike.
 The variation of the time lag between one presynaptic spike and three postsynaptic spikes is the focus of the third experiment.
-For that, the postsynaptic neuron fires with constant $50$ Hz and the time lag varies from $-100$ to $+60$ ms.
+For that, the postsynaptic neuron fires with a constant rate of $50$ Hz and the time lag varies from $-100$ to $+60$ ms.
-To implement these experiments, we implement a network with two of the AdEx neurons.
+To implement these experiments, we define a network with two of the AdEx neurons.
 Each of these neurons is connected to one input neuron to control the discrete time points of the spiking events.
 For all three burst spiking experiments, the normal parameter set is used, and $\bar{\bar{u}}$ is set to a fixed value, as mentioned in the original publication.

-To analyze the connectivity dependence on the number of spikes, a small network with ten interconnected AdEx neurons is built.
+To analyze the dependency between the connectivity and the number of spikes, a small network with ten interconnected AdEx neurons is built.
 Each neuron receives an input from one additional neuron, with Poisson-distributed spike patterns.
 The firing rate of each Poisson neuron is increased from $2$ Hz to $20$ Hz, influencing the firing rate of the 10 corresponding neurons in the network.
 To analyze how the temporal order of spiking influences the connectivity,